 Participants in the program gain work experience in one of the world's most beautiful places.
-They receive free park entrance passes, campsites, shower passes, as well as use of select swimming pools and a Wellness Center.
+They receive free park entrance passes, a private campsite, and a discount card from Yosemite Hospitality.

 An added benefit is the opportunity to participate in one educational Outdoor Adventure course and any Naturalist Walks within a year after volunteer service at no cost.
 Volunteers can also participate in other art classes and retreats with a discount or at no cost (please ask Art Programs staff for details).
 This benefit is based on space availability with the possibility of being bumped by a paying customer.
 Participation in these classes should not conflict with volunteer duties while in the park.